Strongly dipolar molecular Bose-Einstein condensates: From few- to many-body physics: Many-body physics and theory challenges

 The necessity to go beyond the common Hartree-Fock Bogoliubov framework \cite{Dalfovo1999} to account for quantum fluctuations may also have implications for effects at finite temperature.
 Similar to quantum fluctuations, thermal fluctuations were found to be significant in atomic BECs, affecting the shape and phase boundary of quantum droplets \cite{Aybar2019} and even---counterintuitively---inducing the formation of supersolid crystals upon heating the system \cite{Sanchez-Baena2023,SanchezBaena2024,He2025}.
 Given the stronger interactions achievable in molecular BECs and hence larger fluctuations, understanding the effects of finite temperatures presents an important problem for ongoing and future work.
 Here, the softening of long-wavelength modes appears even more problematic than in the treatment of quantum fluctuations at zero temperature, because the thermal energy corrections comprise larger contributions from such excitation modes at longer wavelengths \cite{Sanchez-Baena2023,SanchezBaena2025}.

 Quantum and thermal fluctuations both lead to condensate depletion which becomes stronger for larger interactions.
-Recent calculations for MW-dressed molecular condensates predict a significant condensate depletion on the order of $20\%$ for $T=0$ and strong interactions \cite{Jin2025}, which is much higher than in typical atomic BECs~\cite{Lopez2017}.
+Recent calculations for MW-dressed molecular condensates predict a significant condensate depletion on the order of $20\%$ for $T=0$ and strong interactions \cite{Jin2025}, which is much higher than in typical atomic BECs~\cite{Lopez2017}. \cred{Microwave dressing comes with an effective hardcore repulsion and the angular anisotropy of the interaction potential can be modified compared to the standard dipole--dipole interaction~\cite{Baillie2025}.
+As a result, it remains an open question to what extent $\varepsilon_{\rm dd}$ alone provides a meaningful characterization of the interaction strength and the resulting condensate depletion in these systems.}

 Perhaps even more strikingly, the electric DDI strength between molecules can reach values beyond the typical domain of dilute quantum gases, where mean-field theory becomes inapplicable.
 Strongly correlated phases, such as dipolar Wigner crystals \cite{Micheli2007}, may emerge at ultralow temperatures.
 Here, the vast tunability of molecular interactions, where the shielding barrier and potential minima can be controlled on the length scales of typical particle spacings, presents an exciting outlook for exploring exotic quantum phases in this strong-coupling regime.